 - Wood fiber grow pads (I like this one as well as this one that is sized to fit a flat perfectly)

+I do know people who use a paper towel as a grow mat, but I find they dry out much too quickly.
 To grow broccoli microgreens, as well as many other varieties, on a mat, you’ll need nursery flats without drainage holes, the mat, and seeds.
 That’s it.